 (Millionaire or Not, You Are Going To Need More Money)

-INCOME IS THE OUTCOME THAT MATTERS MOST IN RETIREMENT
+INCOME IS THE OUTCOME THAT MATTERS MOST IN RETIREMENT PLANNING

-- In retirement, guaranteed expenses need secured income.
+- Fixed, guaranteed expenses need guaranteed income.

 - Monthly expenses need monthly income.

-about generating sustainable cash flow to meet your goals, needs and wants.
+Retirement isn’t about achieving some magical retirement savings number.
+Instead, it’s about generating sustainable cash flow to meet your goals, needs and wants.

 In the past, many Americans relied on pension plan annuity payouts, government pensions, and Social Security.

+Will Social Security continue to provide a reliable source of monthly income for retirees in the future?
+What about the loss of Social Security income upon the death of a spouse?
 If you are married and receive a pension, was the payout set up to be paid for a single-life or joint lives?
-If set up as a single life payout (which is a higher payout amount than joint lives) and the pensioner dies, how will the lost income be replaced?
+If set up as a single life payout and the pensioner dies, how will the lost income be replaced?

 According to Morningstar, “It seems that a 2.8% withdrawal rate over a retirement period of 30 years, with a 40% allocation to stocks, is the recipe for a 90% success rate — if interest rates continue to stay low, according to a recent study by David Blanchett, head of retirement research at Morningstar Inc.’s investment management division.”